scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--staking-port` (string):

-The port through which the staking server will connect to the Avalanche network.
+The port through which the staking server will connect to the Avalanche network externally.
+Defaults to `9651`.

+`--internal-staking-port` (string):

+The port through which this server will listen internally.
 Defaults to `9651`.

 `--p2p-tls-enabled` (boolean):